dashpay/docs-platform/docs/tutorials/identities-and-names/withdraw-an-identity-balance.md

 # Withdraw an Identity's balance

-The purpose of this tutorial is to walk through the steps necessary to withdraw credits back to a Dash address.
+The purpose of this tutorial is to walk through the steps necessary to withdraw part of their identity's balance from Platform to a Dash address.

 ## Overview

-Over time, users may want to convert [Platform credits](../../explanations/identity.md#credits) back to Dash for use on the Core chain.
+Over time, users may want to convert some of their identity's [Platform credits](../../explanations/identity.md#credits) back to Dash for use on the Core chain.

 ## Prerequisites